DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

 ## **Recon & Enumeration: Figuring Out How the Application Works**<a name="recon"></a>

-Before downloading the source code and building the Docker image, I conducted recon and enumerate to understand the web application better.
+Before downloading the source code and building the Docker image, I conducted recon and enumeration to understand the web application better.

 Based on these initial findings, I concluded that the API was likely only accessible via a local loopback address such as `127.0.0.1`.